lucamegh/Portal/README.md

 # Portal 🌀

-`ContainerViewController` is a container view controller designed to display other view controllers.
+`ContainerViewController` is a container view controller (duh!) designed to display other view controllers.

 ```swift
 import Portal